NativeScript/docs-v7/core-concepts/bindings.md

 appModule.resources["dateFormat"] = "DD.MM.YYYY";
 ```

-> Note: The application module is static and could be reached within the entire application; it just needs to be required. <Comment: Please verify that my changes to the previous sentence did not create a technical error.> Another difference here is that `dateConverter` is a function instead of an object with two functions `toView` and `toModel`.
-Since the usual operation is converting data from model to view, if a function is provided as converter, it acts as a `toView` function. <Comment: Please verify that my changes to the previous sentence did not create a technical error.>
+> Note: The application module is static and could be reached within the entire application; it just needs to be required.
+Another difference here is that `dateConverter` is a function instead of an object with two functions `toView` and `toModel`.
+Since the usual operation is converting data from model to view, if a function is provided as converter, it acts as a `toView` function.

 ##Stop binding